airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 file.
 Such programs are called *statically-linked executablesstatically-linked*, because they contained all of the necessary functionality for the program that wasn't handled by the kernel.
-In the programs we wrote in [???](#records), we used both our main program file and files containing routines used by multiple programs.
+In the programs we wrote in [Chapter 6.
+Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records), we used both our main program file and files containing routines used by multiple programs.
 In these cases, we combined all of the code together using the linker at link-time, so it was still statically-linked.
 However, in the `helloworld-lib` program, we started using dynamic libraries.
 When you use dynamic libraries, your program is then *dynamically-linkeddynamically-linked*, which means that not all of the code needed to run the program is actually contained within the program file itself, but in external libraries.